Weekend Camping Trips Near Chicago

 The 3 Dune Challenge-1.5 miles with 552 feet in elevation gain climbing dunes

 Cowles Bog Trail-4.7 miles- Pass through ponds, marshes, and swamp areas

 2. Relax at the Indiana Dunes Beaches.

 Illinois- Hiking to Waterfalls and Canoeing

 Destination: Illinois- Starved Rock and Matthiessen State Parks

 Hike Starved Rock State Park- The trail map is here.
 Try to go early or on a weekday to avoid crowds.

-Hike Matthiessen State Park- I prefer this park because there are less crowds and less trails with boardwalks.
+Hike Matthiessen State Park- I prefer this park because there are fewer crowds and fewer trails with boardwalks.
 There are sandstone canyons and waterfalls throughout, depending on the time of year.

 Kayak- You can kayak along canyons and bluffs in Starved Rock State Park.
-Kayak trips starts at $49pp.
+Kayak trips start at $49pp.
 Kayak Morris offers the tours.